MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/variant-data-type.md

 An error occurs when **Variant** variables containing [Currency](../../Glossary/vbe-glossary.md#currency-data-type), [Decimal](../../Glossary/vbe-glossary.md#decimal-data-type), and **Double** values exceed their respective ranges.

-You can use the **Variant** data type in place of any data type to work with data in a more flexible way.
+Use the **Variant** data type in place of any data type to work with data in a more flexible way.
 If the contents of a **Variant** variable are digits, they may be either the string representation of the digits or their actual value, depending on the context.
 For example:

 ```vb
 Dim MyVar As Variant